ericoporto/ags-manual-wiki/Settingupthegame.md

 a .PAL or PCX file which you can then use to read back into the Editor in a different game.
 If you choose to export to a pcx file, then a screen shot of the Palette Editor will be saved as the picture.
-This way you can see all the game-wide colours in the file.
+This way you can see all the game-wide colors in the file.

 The "Replace palette" option replaces the palette entries with those entries from the PAL or PCX file you choose.
 It can read standard